-You may have imagined that being sent to Coventry would be a rather bad thing, but I’m here to tell you it would be very good indeed.
+There’s an expression in the UK about being sent to Coventry, as in being sent away on your own.
+But being sent to the city of Coventry would be a fine thing indeed.
 Coventry is a city situated to the east side of the West Midlands, about an hour from London by train and less than half that time from Birmingham.
 Having been severely damaged during the Blitz, Coventry has brought itself forward as a centre for reconciliation and peace.
-You’ll be surprised at just how many ancient sites remain, and how they are now combined with a hip, dynamic and modern city with plenty to offer the visitor.
+You’ll be surprised at just how many well-preserved ancient sites remain.
+They are now combined with a hip, dynamic and modern city with plenty to offer the visitor.

 Of Lady Godiva